-The EU is involved in dialogue and cooperation with a number of African Regional Economic Communities (RECs - see Appendix for details).
+Finally, it can also be mentioned that the EU is involved in dialogue and cooperation with a number of African Regional Economic Communities (RECs - see Appendix 2 for details).
 There is also a regional dimension to development cooperation.
-African Regional Strategy Papers and Indicative Programmes are negotiated with four regional groupings: i) the SADC; ii) the ESA-IO grouping (COMESA, EAC, IGAD and IOC) for Eastern and Southern Africa and the Indian Ocean; iii) ECOWAS/UMEOA for West Africa, and iv) a Central

-African group composed of CEMAC countries plus DRC and São Tomé e Principe.
-The EDF regional allocations and priorities for 2008-2013 are presented below.
+African Regional Strategy Papers and Indicative Programmes are negotiated with four regional groupings: i) the SADC; ii) the ESA-IO grouping (COMESA, EAC, IGAD and IOC) for Eastern and Southern Africa and the Indian Ocean; iii) ECOWAS/UMEOA for West Africa, and iv) a Central African group composed of CEMAC countries plus DRC and São Tomé e Principe.